Evolution of a twisted electron wave packet perturbed by an inhomogeneous electric field: Introduction

 The study of LG optical beams, characterized by their unique vortex structure and ability to carry a nonzero orbital angular momentum (OAM), has garnered significant interest in quantum optics, accelerator physics, and other fields of study~\cite{PhysRevA.45.8185,BEIJERSBERGEN1993123,sasaki2008proposal,Verbeeck2010,jentschura2011generation,katoh2017angular,chen2018gamma,Karlovets2021,IVANOV2022103987,PhysRevA.110.032202,Begin2025}.
 These modes offer a rich framework for exploring light-matter interactions and potential applications in optical tweezers, quantum information processing, and high-resolution microscopy~\cite{Torres2011-uf,Padgett2011} (see also reviews~\cite{yao2011orbital,knyazev2018beams,erhard2018twisted,Shen2019}, where various fundamental aspects of OAM in light are discussed).

 Although the field initially focused on the study of photons, it soon became evident that twisted states of massive particles could be generated as well.
-It was found that not only photons but also particles like electrons could carry OAM~\cite{LearyNJP2008,BliokhPRL2011,BLIOKH20171,RevModPhys.89.035004}).
-A notable aspect of twisted (vortex) electrons for practical applications is that, in contrast to photons, they have a magnetic moment directly proportional to their OAM, which can experimentally reach values in the hundreds of $\hbar$~\cite{Mafakheri_2017}.
+It was found that not only photons but also particles like electrons could carry OAM~\cite{LearyNJP2008,BliokhPRL2011,BLIOKH20171,RevModPhys.89.035004}). \AK{The structure of the wave function of a twisted (vortex) electron is similar to that of a twisted photon and possesses rotational symmetry with respect to the mean propagation direction coinciding with, say, the $z$ axis.} A notable aspect of twisted electrons for practical applications is that, in contrast to photons, they have a magnetic moment directly proportional to their OAM, which can experimentally reach values in the hundreds of $\hbar$~\cite{Mafakheri_2017}.
 Subsequent investigations have shown that vortex electrons are sensitive to various external fields~\cite{silenko2017manipulating,aleksandrov_pra_2022,PhysRevA.110.052207,PhysRevA.109.L040201} (see also Refs.~\cite{ivanov2011colliding,maruyama2019compton,Neha2024,fan_prd_2025} for the discussion of various setups involving twisted particles).